Skip to the main content.

 Often candidates are left with the question, “Why did the recruiter ghost me?”
 Understanding both sides brings clarity and offers more effective ways of handling the situation.

-According to Arthur Ransier, Director of Business Strategy at nTech Workforce, gaps of understanding exist between candidates and recruiters; recruiters don’t provide a response to everybody who applies to a job posting, but candidates might still consider this to be ghosting.
+According to Arthur Ransier, Director of Business Strategy at nTech Workforce, gaps of understanding exist between candidates and recruiters; recruiters don’t respond to everybody who applies to a job posting, but candidates might still consider this to be ghosting.
 He suggests it's best to have a rule of thumb.

 “Give everybody at least as much time as they give you; if they take 1 second to do a one-click apply, I give them a one-click rejection or canned email response; and if they take 20 minutes to fill out a lengthy application or go through an automated test, I will take at least 20 minutes to explain why it may not have worked out, offer a bit of coaching, or make a connection for them.”